aws-samples/aws-modernization-with-dynatrace/content/20_prerequisites/40_capture_script_inputs.md

 2 .
 Login into Dynatrace.

 ### 💥 **TECHNICAL NOTE**
 _The URL will be in the Dynatrace tenant creation email such as: https://[ENVIRONMENT ID].live.dynatrace.com.
-You can also get there by by using the the SaaS login link on the top right of the [Dynatrace home page](https://www.dyntrace.com)._
+You can also get there by by using the the SaaS login link on the top right of the <a href="https://www.dyntrace.com" target="_blank">Dynatrace home page</a>._

 ## Input 1 of 4: Your last name
 In the UNIX terminal, enter your last name at the prompt.